DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 ---
-date: 2024-12-11
+date: 2024-12-30
 title: Implementing a client side IPVS-based load balancer
 tags: load-balancing
-description: Get the best part of kubernetes (services) without kubernetes
+description: eBPF fun for the whole family
 slug: ipvs-lb
-incomplete: true
 ---

 I've been exploring how to provide high availability for some client-server applications with some unusual constraints: